Adverse Information

 Short-term Skilled Occupation List (STSOL)

-The STSOL contains the occupations employers can nominate for the 482 Short Term stream.
+The STSOL contains the occupations employers could nominate for the 482 Short Term stream prior to 07 December 2024.

 Spouse